Claim for compensation

 If you have suffered a personal injury you are required to provide:

-- You cannot to establish the cause of the damage;
+- You can't establish the cause of the damage

-- Damage caused by defects when Council was not previously aware of the problem e.g. potholes, footpaths, tree roots etc.;
+- Damage was caused by defects when Council was not previously aware of the problem e.g. potholes, footpaths, tree roots etc.

-- Damage caused by a contractor acting on behalf of Council e.g. roadworks, parks maintenance etc. Such claims will be referred to the relevant contractor to respond to you directly;
+- Damage was caused by a contractor acting on behalf of Council e.g. roadworks, parks maintenance etc. Such claims will be referred to the relevant contractor to respond to you directly

-- When Council is complying with its statutory duties under relevant legislation; and
+- Council was complying with its statutory duties under relevant legislation

-- Incidents relating to the condition of pit lids or other infrastructure belonging to utility companies.
+- Incidents relate to the condition of pit lids or other infrastructure belonging to utility companies.